David Azofeifa

 Tags: Church, Music, Preach, Worship

 I have always loved it when worship leaders take a moment to speak before or during a song.
-It adds a personal, human touch to the worship experience.
-Lately, there has been a push from service production teams to streamline everything and keep transitions tight.
+It adds a personal, human touch to the whole experience.
+Lately, there has been a push from service production teams to streamline everything and keep the transitions tight.
 I understand why.
-But I also think we lose something valuable when we discourage those moments.
+But I also believe we lose something valuable when we discourage those moments.

-When a worship leader shares the heart behind a song, a verse connected to it, or a word of encouragement, the moment changes.
-It is no longer just singing; it becomes fellowship.
-It gives context to the lyrics and helps them resonate in a deeper way.
-It reminds us why we are singing in the first place and connects us as a community.
+When a worship leader shares the heart behind a song, a verse tied to it, or a word of encouragement, the moment changes.
+It stops being just singing and becomes fellowship.
+It gives context to the lyrics and helps them land in a deeper place.
+It reminds us why we are singing in the first place, and it draws us together as a community.

 To me, that is part of what turns a playlist into worship and a service into something unique and special.

-When I used to lead worship years ago, I remember being told to stop talking because it affected the timing of the service.
+Years ago, when I used to lead worship, I remember being told to stop talking because it was throwing off the timing of the service.
 Someone even said, “You’re just the singer, not the preacher.”
 I understand where they were coming from.
-There is a flow to the service, and everyone has a role.
+There is a flow to a service, and everyone has a role to play.

-But at the end of that same service, someone from the congregation came up to me and thanked me for something I had mentioned during one of the songs.
-She said it was exactly what she was going through and that it gave her the encouragement she needed.
+But at the end of that very same service, someone from the congregation came up to me and thanked me for something I had said during one of the songs.
+She told me it was exactly what she was walking through, and that it gave her the encouragement she needed.

-That moment made the solution to my dilemma clear.
+That moment settled the dilemma for me.
 Timing matters, but so does ministry.
-If one word can touch someone’s heart, it is worth handling that responsibility with care.
+If a single word can touch someone’s heart, that is a responsibility worth handling with care.

-This brings up another important thing we need to approach with intention: the alignment between the message and the songs.
-You can sense when both parts of a service are on the same page.
-Each song begins preparing the minds and hearts of the church for the Word that will be shared.
-It creates unity and focus that go beyond the music itself.
+This brings up something else we need to approach with intention: the alignment between the message and the songs.
+You can feel it when both parts of a service are on the same page.
+Each song starts preparing the minds and hearts of the church for the Word about to be shared.
+It creates a unity and focus that go far beyond the music itself.

-When a short word of encouragement or testimony during worship aligns with the direction of the message, it can amplify the impact.
-But those words must be rooted in Scripture.
-They should not distract or mislead; they should point people toward God’s truth.
+When a short word of encouragement or a testimony during worship lines up with the direction of the message, it can multiply the impact.
+But those words have to be rooted in Scripture.
+They should never distract or mislead; they should point people straight toward God’s truth.